ajan890/Notes/LING 1/Week 1.md

   * Subject to physical limitations.
 (Breath, fatigue, nerves, etc.)<br>

 Linguistic competence does not necessarily match linguistic performance.
 For example, cases of speech error from jumbling up words.
+> "Don't you fake your shinger at me." <br>

+  Target: "Don't you shake your finger at me."<br>

+> "We're not the only ones with screw looses."<br>

+  Target: "We're not the only ones with screws loose."<br>

 # Summary
 When you know language, you know... <br>